Times-Z/Times-Z/README.md

 <img alt="visitor counter" src="https://komarev.com/ghpvc/?username=Times-Z" />

-I'm Times-Z, a 24y french devOps
+I'm Times-Z, a french devOps
 You can find on this github some personal projects that i do aside of my work

 Some informations on me :

-- I love my job
-- I love coffee
 - I love mountain bike and surf
 - Linux life, i use arch and bspwm btw
-- I love Docker so much <3
-- My cat is a joke
+- Python is my actual favorite dev language

 **Contributions are open, do not hesitate to open issues or propose pull requests**